cbohnert67/Objective-Data-Scientist/README.md

 # Objective Data Scientist !

-A carefully selected learning resource for becoming a skilled Data Scientist with Python.
+A carefully selected set of learning material for becoming a skilled Data Scientist with Python.

-## Mathematical Foundations
+## 1. Mathematical Foundations

 A solid foundation of mathematics is required to get ready for Data Science.